WVU’s 2022 Bucklew Scholars (WVU Photo)

 Isabella Ferrell, an international studies major from Morgantown High School who believes that the real impetus for change in the world are insights gained by combining history and politics research, aspires to attend law school and ultimately serve as a United States diplomat.

-Savannah Jones, journalism major from Lincoln High School who believes a career in news writing will allow her to connect people to the world and help bring about positive change, aspires to become a travel writer to promote global awareness and cross-cultural understanding.
+Savannah Jones, a journalism major from Lincoln High School who believes a career in news writing will allow her to connect people to the world and help bring about positive change, aspires to become a travel writer to promote global awareness and cross-cultural understanding.

-Julia Leyden, history major minoring in biology from Morgantown High School whose passion to eradicate health inequities was propelled by stories of sickle cell disease and “Cancer Alley,” aspires to become a civil rights attorney.
+Julia Leyden, a history major minoring in biology from Morgantown High School whose passion to eradicate health inequities was propelled by stories of sickle cell disease and “Cancer Alley,” aspires to become a civil rights attorney.

 Emma Fleming, a dual English and Spanish major from Parkersburg High School who enjoys writing poetry and movie reviews, aspires to become a lawyer and fiction writer fluent in Spanish to help break down cultural barriers and allow others to see the world through a more diverse lens.